soderlind/passwp-posts/README.md

 - **Front Page Bypass**: The front page is always accessible without a password
 - **Logged-in User Bypass**: Authenticated users skip the password prompt
 - **Protection Modes**: Protect all content (with exclusions) or only selected pages/posts
-- **Remember Me**: Optional "remember me" functionality with configurable cookie duration
+- **Remember Me**: Visitors stay authenticated for a configurable duration
-- **Exclude Specific Content**: Use the Select2-powered dropdown to exclude specific pages or posts
 - **Secure Cookie Handling**: Uses SHA256 hashing with WordPress salts for cookie security
 - **Native WordPress Methods**: Built using WordPress Settings API and password functions